mavryk-network/mavryk-protocol/docs/introduction/breaking_changes.rst

 Breaking changes
 ~~~~~~~~~~~~~~~~

-Starting with protocol Oxford, the protocol
+Starting with protocol Atlas, the protocol
 parameters, storage fields and errors that were using the legacy attestation
 name now use ``attestation``.
 The baker and accuser will no longer use the
 legacy attestation name in their event messages and errors and will use